ucb-ee290c/OsciBear/docs/drc.md

 * `licon.16a` - "all taps must be contacted"

   * This check appears to misinterpret a number of n-well and substrate taps in the design's custom ADC logic.
-  * Notably the commerical deck includes the same rule and same threshold, and does not report this portion of layout as being in violation.
+  * Notably the commerical deck includes the same rule and does not report this portion of layout as being in violation.

   ![image-20210713114500425](licon16.png)

 * "Can't Overlap Those Layers"
   * While this rule does not specify which layers it forbids overlapping, its location-markers indicate n-well and/or substrate taps in the design's custom ADC logic.
 Like `licon.16`, this appears to be a misinterpretation of the taps, not reported by the commercial deck.

 ![image-20210713113649302](cant_overlap.png)

 * `hvi.5` - "HVI to HVI or LV n-well spacing" appears due to the same tap-misidentifications
-  * Notably this is not reported by any of the UCB team's local runs of the submission checks, so available debug information is more limited than for the other checks.
+  * Notably this violation is not reported by any of the UCB team's local runs of the submission checks, so available debug information is more limited than for the other checks.

 * `met4.5a` - spacing of large & small metal 4
   * This appears to be a misinterpretation of the 0.4µm minimum distance rule.
 Neither the Manhattan (sum) nor the direct distance between the reported shapes is less than the minimum 0.4µm.